danielsobrado/CCDAK-Exam-Questions/Schema-Registry/Questions1.md

 It's important to ensure that the producer is properly configured to use the KafkaAvroSerializer and that it is registering the schemas with the Schema Registry.
 This way, the produced messages will include the necessary schema ID for the consumer to deserialize them correctly.

-Statement B is incorrect because the consumer does not skip messages without a schema ID.
-It throws an exception instead.
+Statement B is incorrect because the consumer does not skip messages without a schema I- D. It throws an exception instead.

 Statement C is incorrect because the consumer cannot attempt to deserialize the message using the latest schema if there is no schema ID present.
 It needs the schema ID to retrieve the correct schema.